crmackay/lite-idp/README.md

-forked to remove the redis dependency in favor of a embeddable golang option like goleveldb or boltDB
+forked to remove the redis dependency in favor of an embeddable golang option like goleveldb or boltDB